samjulien/blog/_posts/2018-05-17-ruby-on-rails-killer-workflow-with-docker-part-2.md

     {title: 'book5', author: 'author3'},
 ])
 ```

 Run the seeding command on a shell within the container.
-If you are still within the terminal that generated models, you are right where you need to be and you can skip the `docker-compose exec` and get to `rails db:seed`:
+If you are still within the terminal that generated models and migrated DB, you are right where you need to be and you can skip the `docker-compose exec` and get to `rails db:seed`:

 ```bash
 docker-compose exec app /bin/bash